Guruzeta/guruzeta.github.io/_pages/cv.md

   - Complex Analysis
   - Electromagnetism

-- Conducted weekly tutorial sessions and helped the instructors with examinations, grading, and curating practice problems to strengthen student learning outcomes.
+- Conducted weekly tutorial sessions and assisted the instructors with examinations, grading, and curating practice problems to strengthen student learning outcomes.

 ---

 ## Leadership and Organization

-**Manager**, Maths & Physics Club, IIT Bombay (2019–2020)**
+**Manager**, Maths & Physics Club, IIT Bombay (2019–2020)

 - Led a 5-member team organizing lectures, workshops, and outreach for a **400-member campus community** and **9,000+ online followers**.
-- Organized lectures, workshops, and outreach visits – including to the Atomic Physics and Quantum Optics Lab at IISER Pune.
+- Organized lectures, workshops, and outreach visits, including a visit to the Atomic Physics and Quantum Optics Lab at IISER Pune.
 - Coordinated talks and **experimental physics competitions** promoting undergraduate research culture.

 ---